synapsecns/sanguine/docs/bridge/docs/03-RFQ/08-CanonicalRelayer/index.md

 :::note

-Relaying itself is permissionless as of FastBridgeV2 - but other supporting functions of this Relayer (Quoting, Proving) are permissioned.
+Relaying itself is permissionless as of FastBridgeV2 - but other necessary supporting functions of this Relayer (Quoting, Proving) are permissioned.

-Contact us if you wish to participate in these permissioned functions.
+Contact us if you wish to participate as a Relayerm

 :::